ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 Here consumers can assume `/` is the _RO-Crate Root_ and generating relative URIs can safely be achieved by  search-replace as the arcp URI is unique.
 Saving _RO-Crate JSON-LD_ from the triples can be done by using the arcp URI to [relativize absolute URIs within RO-Crate Root](#relativizing-absolute-uris-within-ro-crate-root).

-The arcp specification suggests how [BagIt identifiers](https://tools.ietf.org/html/draft-soilandreyes-arcp-03#appendix-A.4) can be used to calculate the base URI.
-See also section [Combining with other packaging schemes](#combining-with-other-packaging-schemes)
+**Bagit**: The arcp specification suggests how [BagIt identifiers](https://tools.ietf.org/html/draft-soilandreyes-arcp-03#appendix-A.4) can be used to calculate the base URI.
+See also section [Combining with other packaging schemes](#combining-with-other-packaging-schemes) - note that in this approach the _RO-Crate Root_ will be the payload folder `/data/` under the calculated arcp base URI.

 #### Relativizing absolute URIs within RO-Crate Root